AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 /etc/fstab is an important configuration file in Linux systems.
 It contains detailed information about the file systems and storage devices that are automatically mounted on system startup.

 If you do not want a partition to be automatically mounted on instance startup, you must delete the corresponding statement from the /etc/fstab file.
-For example, after the following statement is deleted from the /etc/fstab file, xvdb1 is not loaded on system startup:
+For example, after the following statement is deleted from the /etc/fstab file, xvdb1 is not mounted on startup.

 ```
 /dev/xvdb1 /leejd ext4 defaults 0 0